siberianfox/tinygwiki/TinyG-Boot-Loader.md

 **Step 2**.
 Bring up Studio6 and the device programming panel.
 Look under `Tools / Device Programming`
 * In the programming panel verify Tool is AVRISP mkii, the device is ATxmega192A3 and the interface is PDI.
 Hit `Apply`, then `Read`.
 You should see the Device signature and voltage field populate.
 Voltage should be 3.2v or thereabouts.

 **Step 3**.
 Set the fuses.
-Go to Fuses and set according to [here](https://github.com/synthetos/TinyG/wiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer#fuses)

-Hit `Program` to program the fuses
+Go to Fuses and set according to [here](https://github.com/synthetos/TinyG/wiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer#fuses).
+Hit `Program` to program the fuses.

 **Step 4**.
 Go to `Memories`.
 Select xboot.hex in the `Flash` section.
 Do not use xboot-boot.hex as it's org'ed in the wrong place (0 instead of 0x30000).
 Check the `Erase Flash Before programming` box or it won't verify.
 Hit `Program`.